Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Related work

-Regarding \ac{nlp} applications, studies have shown the use of advanced techniques for automated \ac{esg} scoring \cite{AlikSokolov2021BuildingScoring} and opinion summarization \cite{Dubey2023SmartBlockchain}.
-Outside the \ac{dlt} field, systematic literature reviews using \ac{nlp}-driven methodologies, such as in medical genomics, have been conducted \cite{Alsheikh2022TheDiseases}.
-These studies used database term searches and \ac{nlp} models for abstract-based filtering, differing from our approach of building a corpus through directed citation graphs and full-text filtering using \ac{nlp}.
+Studies have demonstrated \ac{nlp}'s effectiveness in automated \ac{esg} scoring \citep{AlikSokolov2021BuildingScoring} and opinion summarization \citep{Dubey2023SmartBlockchain}.
+Outside \ac{dlt}, systematic reviews using \ac{nlp}-driven methodologies, particularly in medical genomics \citep{Alsheikh2022TheDiseases}, have employed database term searches and abstract-based filtering, contrasting with our approach that uses a taxonomy, labeled \ac{ner} dataset, and language model to compile and filter a more inclusive corpus representing the \ac{dlt} field and from which we derive insights.